zzhangjii/learning-library/workshops/LabGuide400DataLoadingIntoATP.md

 ![](./images/400/snap0014654.jpg)

 - On Step 2 of the Import Wizard, you control the import method and parameters.
-Leave the Import Method as Insert.
+Leave the Import Method as **Insert**.
 Click **NEXT**.

 ![](./images/400/snap0014655.jpg)